 Hoyo Azul & Scape Park Cap Cana

 Another area of natural beauty, the Hoyo Azul is a magnificent sinkhole and national park.

-The Dream Macao beach is a brand new resort and honestly, we were expecting it to have more teething problems than we experienced.
+The Dream Macao beach is a brand-new resort and honestly, we were expecting it to have more teething problems than we experienced.
 Maybe it was because we hadn’t holidayed in a while and we’re so happy to be away that we glossed over some of the cracks, but overall this is a great resort.

-The is a standout offering specifically for families.
+This is a standout offering specifically for families.
 The strength of the kids club, the wealth of really impressive amenities, and the luxury feel of the resorts make it the perfect spot for the kids to have a blast and the adults to rest and relax.

 If you’re a couple or want an adults-only resort this might not be the best option for you.
 Although this is a large resort and the kid’s pool area and water park are in one corner of the resort and there are locations throughout the resort.
-If you are looking for an adults-only experienced this is not the resort for you.
+If you are looking for an adults-only experience this is not the resort for you.

 The food was good.
 A little inconsistent in parts, but overall an acceptable offering.
 The variety and choice of restaurants are great and the quality of produce used was of a decent standard.
 The service here was top class and we really had no complaints throughout our stay.

 If you are looking for a family getaway for a mid-range price tag with luxury feels then the Dream Macao beach is a strong option.

 Q. Does Dreams Macao Beach offer a shuttle service from the Airport